Looking for the Best Cuban cookbook?

 Glenn Lindgren: Or wishing that you were Cuban.

 Jorge Castillo: Legend has it that Versailles started its life as a French restaurant -- on Calle Ocho?
-The French format didn't work so well, but the facility and the location proved ideal for Cuban Felipe Valls, Sr. who created this now legendary restaurant back in 1971.
+The facility and the location proved ideal for Cuban Felipe Valls, Sr. who created this now legendary restaurant back in 1971.

-Glenn Lindgren: That explains the restaurant's décor, which does look like the Palace of Versailles in France.
+Glenn Lindgren: The restaurant's décor looks like the Palace of Versailles in France.
 I've never seen so much etched glass and so many mirrors in a restaurant.
-It is the ultimate spot for people watchers.
+It is the ultimate spot for people watchers!

 Jorge and Glenn at Coffee Window